Frequently Asked Questions

 What is Software-as-a-Service (SaaS)?

 Software-as-a-Service (SaaS) is software accessed online and hosted in the cloud, rather than installed on individual computers.
 SaaS is typically licensed via subscription and enables providers to deliver constant updates without disrupting user projects.
-SaaS products are used across many industries and are essential for modern enterprise software.
+SaaS products are widely used across industries and have become essential for enterprise software companies.
 Learn more.

 What are on-premises solutions?